 South Portland is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 25,556 people and six constituent neighborhoods, South Portland is the fourth largest community in Maine.
+With a population of 27,026 people and seven constituent neighborhoods, South Portland is the fourth largest community in Maine.
+South Portland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 South Portland real estate is some of the most expensive in Maine, although South Portland house values don't compare to the most expensive real estate in the U.S.